 Because of increasing globalisation and population movements, Chagas disease has become a global health problem that is now also present in Europe, the United States and Japan.
 In Spain, where Chagas disease is now a public health issue, ISGlobal advocates early detection of infection in newborn infants and quality care for patients living with the disease.
 Finally, it is essential that patients with chronic Chagas disease in Spain are correctly diagnosed and receive adequate care to prevent or control the complications associated with their condition.

-- Joaquim Gascon Research Professor, Director of the Chagas Initiative, head of the Chagas, Parasitic and Imported Diseases programme
+- Quim Gascon Research Professor, Director of the Chagas Initiative and co-Head of the Chagas, Parasitic and Imported Diseases programme

 - Julio Alonso Assistant Research Professor